sreekanth282/Metaheurstics/Final Project/Shifted Griewank/README.md

-# F1: Shifted Griewank’s Function
+# Shifted Griewank’s Function

 ![](images/griewank.png)

-Python code for the function can be found [here](Shifted Griewank.ipynb)
+Python code for the function can be found [here](Shifted%20Griewank.ipynb)

 #### The chosen algorithm and a justification of this choice:
 1. Algorithm - CMAES (covariance matrix adaptation evolution strategy) [for 50 dimensions].